jmd-dk/concept/concept/docs/installation.rst

 system.

-The ``installer`` script is able to bootstrap itself up from just Bash, GNU core utilities and a package manager (or just Bash and GNU core utilities if all system dependencies are already present).
+The ``installer`` script is able to bootstrap itself up from just Bash, GNU Core Utilities and a package manager (or just Bash and GNU Core Utilities if all system dependencies are already present).
 In addition, it builds all library dependencies from source, increasing the total number of dependencies (as many dependencies have other dependencies, and so on).
-For the absolute minimum dependency requirements needed to *run* CO\ *N*\ CEPT, see the :ref:`dependencies<dependencies>` entry.
+For the absolute minimum dependency requirements needed to *run* CO\ *N*\ CEPT, see the :ref:`Dependencies<dependencies>` entry.

 The complete set of system dependencies needed/installed by the ``installer``
 is: